21 Yateley Road, Edgbaston: History

 Over a period of some three hundred years, the city of Birmingham expanded from a West Midlands town with few natural advantages into England's second city and "one of the greatest manufacturing centres in the world".
 The later 19th century saw major growth of the city's suburbs, including that of Edgbaston, to the south-west of the city centre.
 The area largely belonged to the Gough-Calthorpe family which presided over sensitive development aimed at the city's affluent middle and upper classes.
 The city's architects developed a distinctive regional variant of the Arts and Crafts architectural style, inspired by William Lethaby's The Hurst at Four Oaks, Sutton Coldfield, and culminating in the Bournville model village developed by the Cadbury family of chocolate manufacturers.

 Herbert Tudor Buckland (1869-1951) was firmly in this architectural tradition and over the course of a career spent largely in Birmingham, he developed a substantial practice.
 In 1899, he undertook the construction of a house for himself, 21 Yateley Road, which remained his home until his death.
 The garden was laid out to a plan devised by Gertrude Jekyll.
-The house remains a private residence.
+The house is available for public visits, but remains a private residence.